Field and boundary are two terms often used by offensive and defensive coaches in football. What do the terms mean, and why are they important?

 All of these adjustments can be made based on the game plan and where the coach feels comfortable putting the strength of his defense.

-Fields and Boundaries are important to remember because they will impact the offense and the defense.
+Field and boundary are important to remember because they will impact the offense and the defense.
 If an offensive coordinator is always running to the field, defenses can easily pick up on this and blitz from the field.

 This will make it more difficult for the offense to get explosive plays, which is why offensive coordinators will often be running to the boundary more often than not.